shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.8.6 - 25.10.2013 =
+* NEW : Ability to change required symbol (asterisk).
+* Update : We updated all functionality for wordpress 3.7.

+= V3.8.5 - 17.10.2013 =
+* Update : The Italian language file is updated.
+* NEW : The Catalan language file is added to the plugin.

+= V3.8.4 - 8.10.2013 =
+* Bugfix : The duplicate style is removed.
+* Update : BWS plugins section is updated.

+= V3.8.3 - 1.10.2013 =
+* Update : The Brazilian Portuguese language file is updated.
+* Update : The Ukrainian language file is updated.

 = V3.8.2 - 23.09.2013 =
 * Bugfix : Captcha protection is improved by changing hidden values in every session.